 Andrews is a very small town located in the state of Indiana.
 With a population of 1,053 people and just one neighborhood, Andrews is the 318th largest community in Indiana.
 Much of the housing stock in Andrews was built prior to World War II, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Andrews is generally considered to be a blue-collar town.
-46.32% of the Andrews workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Andrews is a blue-collar town, with 46.32% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Andrews is a town of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Andrews who work in office and administrative support (10.32%), management occupations (8.84%), and sales jobs (8.00%).

 The population of Andrews has a very low overall level of education: only 6.38% of people over 25 hold a 4-year college degree or higher.